-The Company is authorized to issue an unlimited number of Common Shares of which there are 6,429,920 issued and outstanding.
+The Company is authorized to issue an unlimited number of Common Shares of which there are 6,439,920 issued and outstanding.
 Holders of Common Shares are entitled to one vote for each Common Share held.
-Holders of Common Shares of record at the close of business on October 19, 2015 (the "Record Date"), are entitled to receive notice of and to vote at the Meeting.
+Holders of Common Shares of record at the close of business on October 14, 2016 (the "Record Date"), are entitled to receive notice of and to vote at the Meeting.

-The Reko Family Corporation, which is owned or controlled by Shirley Reko and/or trusts of which the beneficiaries are Shirley Reko and her children (one of whom is Diane Reko, the CEO and Board Chair of Reko) beneficially own 3,032,123 Common Shares.
-Shirley Reko also beneficially owns an additional 296,007 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence represent approximately 51.8% of the issued and outstanding Common Shares.
+The Reko Family Corporation, which is owned or controlled by Shirley Reko and/or her children (one of whom is Diane Reko, the CEO and Board Chair of Reko), beneficially owns 3,032,123 Common Shares.
+Shirley Reko also beneficially owns an additional 295,831 Common Shares and her children collectively own 707,689 common shares, which together with the Common Shares referred to in the immediately preceding sentence represent approximately 62.66% of the issued and outstanding Common Shares.
 To the knowledge of the directors and officers of the Company, no other person beneficially owns, or exercises control or direction over, 10% or more of the outstanding Common Shares.